wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

       An iterative process of finding a specific value within a wide search range by applying a multiplicative factor to the search value.
 See `exponential search <https://en.wikipedia.org/wiki/Exponential_search>`__ on wikipedia for more info.

    exponential smoothing
       The usage of exponential window function in a convolution with an input signal.
-It is a very common way to implement a simple low-pass filter.
+It is a very common way to implement a simple low-pass filter, because the convolution operation simplifies down to a very simple set of math operations on the current input and previous output.
 See `exponential smoothing <https://en.wikipedia.org/wiki/Exponential_smoothing>`__ on wikipedia for more info.

    gain
       A proportional (scalar) value that relates the magnitude of an input signal to the magnitude of an output signal.
 In the signal-dimensional case, gain can be thought of as the proportional term of a PID controller.
 A gain greater than one would amplify an input signal, while a gain less than one would dampen an input signal.
 A negative gain would negate the input signal.

    Gaussian distribution
-      A special mathematical function useful for statistical analysis.
+      A special mathematical function that describes distributions of average values.
+As more and more data goes into an average, its distribution will almost always get closer to a Gaussian distribution, even if the individual components of the average do not themselves follow a Gaussian distribution.
 The graph of a Gaussian function is a "bell curve" shape.
 This function is described by its mean (the location of the "peak" of the bell curve) and variance (a measure of how "spread out" the bell curve is).
 See `Gaussian distribution <https://en.wikipedia.org/wiki/Gaussian_function>`__  on wikipedia for more info.

    hidden state
       A :term:`state` that cannot be directly measured, but whose :term:`dynamics` can be related to other states.